 Some people say that they don’t need something very big because their RV is very small.
 Or they say there’s only one or two people, or they don’t have large items such as microwaves, hair dryers or electric cooktops that they use.
 Perfect, then there’s no need for something as large as a Titan, or is there?

-There are multiple solar generators such as the MAXOAK Bluetti EB150 and EB240 that are quite capable of powering RVs for long periods of time if the power usage is not extremely high.
-The MAXOAK Bluetti EB150 is a great size because it offers a 1,000w pure sine wave inverter that can be used until completely drained to 0% of the battery.
+Many RV solar power generator kits such as the MAXOAK Bluetti EB150 and EB240 can power RVs for extended time.
+That’s if the power usage is not high.
+The MAXOAK Bluetti EB150 is a great size.
+It offers a 1,000w pure sine wave inverter that can be used until the battery is 100% drained.

 With a large 1,500wh battery in the EB150 model and a 2,400wh battery in the EB240 model there’s definitely enough battery to go quite a while.
 Being able to input up to 400 watts of solar is one of its limiting factors.
 With a 1,500wh battery it would take about 4 hours to charge up if nothing is being used while it’s charging.
 With the 2,400wh battery it takes 6 hours to fully charge if nothing else is being used while charging.
-The downside to this is that items often need to be run during the day which will increase how long it takes to charge up.
-Also, since there are only about 5 to 6 hours a day on average to get the full 400 watts from the panels, it limits how many days the battery can get fully charged in a single day.
+The downside to this is that items often need to be run during the day.
+This will increase time necessary to charge.
+And since there are only about 5 to 6 hours a day on average to get the full 400 watts from the panels, it limits how many days the battery can get fully charged in a single day.

-Units such as the Inergy Apex can only use 1,000w of power draw for about 25 minutes continuously before shutting off, but the battery is still about 40% full.
+Units such as the Inergy Apex can only use 1,000w of power draw for about 25 consecutive minutes.
+Then it shuts off.
+However, the battery remains about 40% full.
 The Apex has a 1,100wh battery but can also get about 400w into it (500w rating but rarely achieved).
 This means it will charge in about 3 hours.

 Other units such as the Goal Zero Yeti 1400 Lithium can also do the trick if needed.
-But, it’s only worth getting it if the extra MPPT charge controller is added to it which will cost an additional $100 or so.
-You have to get the extra MPPT charge controller because the built-in charge controller is a PWM and will not charge very well.
-The PWM charge controller will put in a max of about 250 watts and the MPPT will put in a max of about 300 watts with the full number of panels connected.
+But, it’s only worth getting it if the extra MPPT charge controller is added.
+This will cost about $100 more.
+You have to get the extra MPPT charge controller because the built-in charge controller is a PWM.
+This controller does not charge very well.
+The PWM charge controller puts in a max of about 250 watts.
+The MPPT puts in a max of about 300 watts.
+That’s with the full number of panels connected.
 That makes for about 550 watts that it can make at a max.
 With a 1,425wh battery it can charge in as little as 3 hours or so.

 How to Make Any Solar Generator Work for an RV

-Of the MAXOAK Bluetti EB150/EB240, Inergy Apex, and Goal Zero Yeti 1400 only the Apex has an RV plug built into it.
+The MAXOAK Bluetti EB150/EB240, Inergy Apex, and Goal Zero Yeti 1400 are great.
+But only the Apex has a built-in RV plug.
 So how can they work with an RV without having to run extension cords everywhere?
 This is where a 15-amp to 30-amp RV connector is needed.
 The Goal Zero Yeti 1400 can draw 1,500 watts of power until it’s pretty much empty.
 Using the “step up” plug allows the Yeti 1400 to easily connect to any RV that has the 30 amp RV plug built in.

 What About Running the Air Conditioner?

 Running the A/C in an RV is one of the hardest things to do with solar.
 Mostly because air conditioners use a lot of power.
-Generally speaking, the way you calculate how many watts an A/C unit uses is by taking the BTUs and dividing it by 10.
-This will give you 10% of the total BTUs and as a rule of thumb that’s how many watts it uses to run continuously.
-For example, a 13,500 BTU A/C unit will use about 1,350 watts of power (13,500 ÷ 10 = 1,350).
+Air conditioner watt usage is calculated by taking the BTUs and dividing it by 10.
+This gives you 10% of the total BTUs.
+As a rule of thumb, that’s how many watts it uses when continuously running.
+For example, a 13,500 BTU A/C unit uses about 1,350 watts of power (13,500 ÷ 10 = 1,350).

-Running an air conditioner of that size off of something like the Yeti 1400 means it would only run for about an hour at most.
-The battery of the Yeti is 1,425wh and is not expandable to have more batteries.
+Running that size of air conditioner off a RV solar power generator like the Yeti 1400 means it would only run for about an hour.
+The Yeti battery s 1,425wh and is not expandable to have more batteries.
 This means 1,425-watt hours ÷ 1,350-watts = 1.05hrs of maximum run time.

 By adding just one battery to the Titan the A/C run time goes from 1.5 hours to 3 hours.
 But it’s not only expandable with its batteries, it can also expand with its solar panels.
 The Titan can input up to 1,000w (35-145v & 30a limit) into each of the two solar input ports.
-With 1 battery it is not a good idea to put more than 1,000w of panels into the Titan because the battery will charge too fast and lower its lifecycles.
-But when a second or more batteries are added the solar input jumps from 1,000w to 2,000w of solar panel power.
+With 1 battery it is not a good idea to put more than 1,000w of panels into the Titan.
+That’s because the battery will charge too fast and lower its lifecycles.
+Add two or more batteries and the solar input jumps from 1,000w to 2,000w of solar panel power.

-If a 13,500 BTU air conditioner needs to be run all day long, it’s possible with the Titan and no other solar generator.
+The Titan is the only RV solar power generator that can run a 13,500 BTU air conditioner all day.
 The Titan+ 1500 kits come with 2 batteries and 1,500 watts in solar panels.
 We know that the batteries alone without any solar panels can run the A/C for about 3 hours.
 If the draw coming off the Titan is 1,350-watts but the panels are making 1,500-watts then there’s a surplus of 150-watts coming off the panels (1,500-watts from panels – 1,350-watts being drained = 150-watts surplus).
-This means that the extra 150 watts will go to the batteries to charge.
-For an A/C unit that large running non-stop all day long the Titan will barely be charging since most of the power is going to the A/C.
+This means that the extra 150 watts goes to the batteries to charge.
+For an A/C unit that large, running non-stop all day, the Titan barely charges.
+Most of the power is going to the A/C.